oasisprotocol/oasis-core/docs/tracing.md

-Note: For Rust, we use [own fork](https://github.com/oasislabs/rustracing_jaeger.git) of `rustracing_jaeger` crate which contains a fix for connecting to the agent on IP other than localhost.
-This issue has been reported [here](https://github.com/sile/rustracing_jaeger/issues/10).
+Note: For Rust, we use [own fork](https://github.com/oasislabs/rustracing_jaeger.git) of `rustracing_jaeger` crate which contains a fix for connecting to the agent on IP other than localhost and implements binary injector and extractor used by RPCs.

 # Prometheus metrics